Charles J. Loring Jr.: Honors

 On May 5, 1954, Loring's widow received a Medal of Honor from President Dwight Eisenhower.
 At that time, it was also announced that the newly built Air Force Base in Limestone, Maine would be named Loring Air Force Base in his honor.

 In 2000, "Loring Memorial Park" was dedicated for Major Loring in Portland, Maine in the Munjoy Hill neighborhood.

 Cheverus High School (named in 1924 after the first Roman Catholic bishop of the Boston Diocese) where Loring had graduated from in 1937, created a display in its alumni room dedicated to Major Loring.
 The display featured replicas of Loring's medals, as well as his high school diploma.
 The school also created a school award named after him which honors students who have served in the U.S. military.

 The Amvets Charles J. Loring Post 25 in Portland, Maine is named after Major Loring.

 The combined enlisted/officer club at Kunsan AB, South Korea is named in his honor.

+In 1957, the Maine State Legislature designated a portion of the East Deering Expressway as the "Charles J. Loring, Jr. Memorial Highway."